DavidBM/rust-webserver-example-with-iron-diesel-r2d2-serde/README.md

 <!-- /MarkdownTOC -->

+#### I evolved a bit the ideas here, maybe you want to watch this project instead of this one: https://github.com/DavidBM/templic-backend

 Example of how to build a http json backend in rust.
 The code is split in controllers/models.
 For more complexity new abastraction shluld be created.

 Main components: